How to Use 529 Money to Cover the Cost of Studying Abroad

 Using a 529 Plan to Pay the Cost of Studying Abroad

-529 plans are designed to offer a tax-advantaged way to save for qualified higher education expenses at eligible college and universities.
+529 plans are designed to offer a tax-advantaged way to save for qualified higher education expenses at eligible colleges and universities.
 The types of expenses typically covered include:

 - Tuition and fees